Code-Institute-Submissions/flask_book_review/readme.md

 * The CRUD process has been established in this project, allowing the user to create, read, update and delete books
     - Editing a book will allow it to be deleted if it has the 'delete_book = true' hidden value.
+    - When deleting a book, an alert is sent asking the user to confirm they would like to delete it.
 * Search filtering capability
     - Users can filter books based on ratings and genre.
     - Users can also see which fiction and non-fiction books are in the database.